 Exfoliating your scalp removes dead skin cells and excess oil that can cause dandruff, excessive shedding, and acne.
 Using a quality exfoliant as part of an ongoing care routine will promote healthier skin.

 Dermatologists offer some expert advice for those suffering from scalp problems.
 Here’s a look at their recommendations and to use exfoliation to improve your hair and scalp health.

 Dermatologists recommend that you exfoliate your scalp 1 to 2 times per week, depending on your skin type.
 It also prevents product buildup and flaky scalp due to dry skin and dead cells.

 While skin doctors suggest most people have normal skin, dead skin cells often accumulate and cover up a healthy scalp and hair follicles, leading to skin conditions.
 However, a quick routine of exfoliation with the right products can easily clear this up.

-If you do have normal skin with minor issues, dermatologists recommend that you don’t change your skin care routine too much and only exfoliate if you have dandruff, dull skin appearance, or pimples on your scalp.
+If you do have normal skin with minor issues, dermatologists recommend you don’t change your skin care routine too much and only exfoliate if you have dandruff, dull skin appearance, or pimples on your scalp.